JuliaMath/Polynomials.jl/README.md

 ## Legacy code

 As of v0.7, the internals of this package were greatly generalized and new types and method names were introduced.
-For compatability purposes, legacy code can be run after issuing `using Polynomials.PolyCompat`.
+For compatibility purposes, legacy code can be run after issuing `using Polynomials.PolyCompat`.

 ## Contributing